mitikutesh/mezmur-player/README.md

-# Getting Started with Create React App
+# About an app
-This is an application for playing a music with basic music player features
+This is a reactjs  application for playing a music with basic music player features.